Notes from the Praelector:

-Bookings must be made before noon 10 days before the Congration date.
+Bookings must be made before noon 10 days before the Congregation date.

 Any member of Murray Edwards who has fulfilled the appropriate examination and residence requirements may proceed to their degree at Congregation.
 The College will automatically contact those students whom it expects to present for their 'first' degrees at General Admission in the Lent Term.
 The Board of Graduate Studies informs graduate students when they have been approved for their degrees and asks them to contact the College to make the necessary arrangements to have their degrees conferred at Congregation.

 The College will not put forward anyone for graduation in person who has not settled their College and University bills.

 If you wish to put your name forward to receive your degree at any Congregation except MA and General Admission you will need to complete the College's online Graduation form.
 Your application will only be processed once details have been checked with the University and any balance owing to the College has been paid.

 Each Congregation generally follows the same pattern although the precise timing of events will not be available until one week before the Congregation.
-Final times will be sent by email soon as they become available along with other details.
+Final times and other details will be sent by email as soon as they become available.

 If you are unable to attend in person, you may wish to receive your degree in absence.
 If that's the case, please complete the online Graduation form.
 Your certificate will be posted to you approximately one week after the Congregation date.